 "The Scholarship provides the support for me to take time out from the workforce to build my knowledge and deep dive into thinking about the big picture problems that face Australia.
 It also provides the opportunity to collaborate with a powerful network of passionate Australians with diverse interests and skills, but similar values and a desire to make Australia a better place."

-Applications for the 2020 Westpac Future Leaders Scholarship will open in mid-2019.
-Find out more.
+Applications for the 2022 Westpac Future Leaders Scholarship are now open.